tmandzak/CarND-Traffic-Sign-Classifier-Project/writeup_Mandzak.md

 ####2.
 Include an exploratory visualization of the dataset and identify where the code is in your code file.

 The code for this step is contained in code cells 5 - 10 of the IPython notebook.
-Method ```draw_signs``` (cell 5) is responsible for drawing a limited random subset of all signs, of a given class or a random class and was used to produce images below.
+Method ```draw_signs``` (cell 5) is responsible for drawing a limited random subset of all signs or a limited sequential subset of a given class of signs. ```draw_signs``` was used to produce images below.

-This random set gives us general presentation of traffic sign images of various classes:
+Following random set gives us general presentation of traffic sign images of various classes:

-![alt text][random50]
+![alt text][random50signs.png]

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+It is a bar chart showing frequencies of sign classes in training, validations and test sets:

+![alt text][labelsFrequency.png]

+We can see here that classes are highly imbalanced so we need to try balancing them to reduce negative effects on the quality of classification.
+Cell 8 gives us mean frequency of 809 and we'll use it as a target for random under- and oversampling.

+Following two images present sequential (as met in the dataset) subsets of signs in minority and majority classes correspondingly:

-![alt text][image1]
+![alt text][minorityClassSign.png]

-![alt text][image2]
+![alt text][majorityClassSign.png]

+For now we just notice that both classes contain groups of relatevely similiar images that are probably obtained from video frames series.

 ###Design and Test a Model Architecture